arleypadua/SoaNet/README.md

             builder.CreateHttpStep("https://false-part-service"));
     ```

-5) To use a data that will be returned in any past step:
+5) To use a data that will be returned in any step:
     ```sh
     var step = builder.CreateHttpStep("https://get-service.foo");
     builder